Kristina01111000/lavendersite/README.md

 Shop page will have section about going to pick up the plants if no inventory list it as 0

-Have started adding inventory, need images for most
+Have started adding inventory, need images for  14 more

-About us page: switch to picture on monarch on a lavender plant Put 9 week old babe in gallery and some of the fields Add a blog section to site
+About us page:
+Put 9 week old babe in gallery and some of the fields Add a blog section to site